BlueM0ld/LatticeCryptography/docs/index.md

 ## Introduction

-**Lattice Cryptography** is a artifact for a master's level thesis.
+This project  **Lattice Cryptography** is a artifact for a master's level thesis.

 ## Getting Started